This Stock Market Stat Has Predicted Most Presidential Elections — and Now It Says Harris Will Win

 The four anomalies indicated in LPL Financial's research can in part be attributed to economic and political circumstances particular to those election cycles.

-1968: President Nixon narrowly defeated incumbent Vice President Hubert Humphrey in a year that saw three candidates on the ballot, with Democrat George Wallace running as an Independent and receiving a sizable 13.5% of the popular vote.
+1968: President Richard Nixon narrowly defeated incumbent Vice President Hubert Humphrey in a year that saw three candidates on the ballot, with Democrat George Wallace running as an Independent and receiving a sizable 13.5% of the popular vote.
 Nixon managed a 0.7% margin of victory over Humphrey, who took the party's nomination in the wake of Robert F. Kennedy's assassination.
 The S&P 500 gained 6% in the lead-up to that year's election.

 2020: After the brief pandemic-induced bear market, the S&P 500 returned 2.3% in the three months prior to Election Day.
-Despite the market rebound, President Trump's approval rating dipped below 30%, unemployment was as high as 8.4% in the weeks leading up to the election and a record number of Americans voted.
+Despite the market rebound, Trump's approval rating dipped below 30%, unemployment was as high as 8.4% in the weeks leading up to the election and a record number of Americans voted.

 The outlook for 2024

-We're now two weeks into that crucial 90-day window before the election, and so far, it's been a bumpy ride.
-After the S&P 500 reached its all-time high in mid-July, a sell-off resulted in the market falling by over -8%.
+Nonetheless, we're now 89 market days into that crucial 90-day window before the election, which began as a bumpy ride.
+After the S&P 500 reached its then-all-time high in mid-July, a tech-fueled sell-off resulted in the market falling by over -8%.
+But in August, the benchmark index recovered and finished the month up 3.70%.

 More from Money: